- Engineered wood pallets are exempt from ISPM 15 and do not require debarking, heat treatment or fumigation

 - Strong, durable and relatively lightweight, solid-deck pallets offer many advantages over solid wood and plastic pallets

-- Space-saving design and easy adaptability makes plywood slave pallets ideal for automated systems
+- Space-saving design and easy adaptability makes plywood captive pallets ideal for automated systems

 Clear Customs with Engineered Wood Pallets